wienzzz/sa-showcase/README.md

 ## Features

-- Enter timeshift which can't be overlapped/clashed within same day
+- Arrange your daily timeshift
 - Publish entered timeshift within week

 ## How To?